 As individual German states retain regulatory authority, the legislative framework is quite complex.
 Other than the federal acts on gaming, the primary reference text regulating the industry is the Interstate Treaty on Gambling (GlüStV).
 This contains a set of provisions agreed upon by the heads of all 16 German states, each of which can introduce further regulations building upon it.
 A new version of the GlüStV is expected to come into force in July 2021; it will be upheld by a newly created interstate regulatory authority, the Gambling Committee.

-Germany’s new regulations will finally allow online casino licensing
+Germany’s new regulations will finally allow online casino licensing in 2021

 Currently, sports betting and horse race betting can be offered online by operators licensed at the state level, while lotteries are subject to state monopolies.
 All other forms of gambling are banned.